 - McLeod gave an overview of the history of how US libraries became advocates for intellectual freedom, the impact of the Patriot Act and examples of how she and other librarians have bumped up against and addressed privacy and confidentiality issues in their libraries.

 - Visit the Massachusetts Library Association Intellectual Freedom Committee to schedule a workshop at your library.

 A panel of librarians shared real-world solutions to ensuring patron privacy in their libraries.
 Panelists included:

-Julie Steenson, Director of Stephenson Memorial Library in Greenfield NH (pop: 1,700+ – representing small libraries)
+Julie Perrin, Director of the Jaffrey Public Library, former Director of Stephenson Memorial Library in Greenfield NH (pop: 1,700+ – representing small libraries)

-- Julie Steenson is the director of the Stephenson Memorial Library in Greenfield, NH.
-She is a passionate advocate for the changing role of public libraries in small and rural communities.
+- Julie Perrin is a passionate advocate for the changing role of public libraries in small and rural communities.